ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.gira-iot/README.md

 # ioBroker.gira-iot

+## Compatible devices

+- Gira X1
+- Gira Homeserver
+- Gira One Server

 ## Getting started

-- Install the iobroker.web adapter and create a new instance
+- Install the [iobroker.web](https://github.com/ioBroker/ioBroker.web) adapter and create a new instance
 - Configure HTTPS (secure) on that instance and choose the IP address which should be used for external connections
-- Choose this web instance in the configuration of the gira-iot instance
+- Choose this web instance in the configuration of the `gira-iot` instance
 - Configure IP, user name and password of your Gira X1 (or Home Server) in the instance
 - Start the instance